1 Year Part-time

 - hold a Bachelor of Nursing or registered nurse* equivalent qualification

-- be currently registered with the Nursing and Midwifery Board of Australia (NMBA) or the equivalent registering authority in your country of origin
+- hold current registration with the Australian Health Practitioner Regulation Agency (AHPRA); or the equivalent registering authority in your country of origin

-- have a minimum of one year postgraduate experience
+- have a minimum of one year of postgraduate experience; and

-- be currently employed in an appropriate clinical setting.
+- be currently employed in the clinical area of specialisation*

-*For some PG units of study, consideration may be given for applicants who are not registered nurses on an individual basis.
+*For some GC units of study, consideration may be given for applicants who are not registered nurses on an individual basis.

 McGrath Foundation nurses